 Yes, knives are allowed in checked baggage.
-However, there are certain guidelines that must be followed.
-There are certain types of knives that are allowed in checked luggage.
+Nevertheless, some rules must be followed.
+Certain types of knives are allowed in checked luggage.
 These include bread knives, butcher knives, carving knives, pocket knives, hunter's knives, kitchen knives, bladder butter knives, santoku knives, swiss army knives, utility knives, swords and sabers, and ballistic knives.

 However, there are no specific guidelines regarding the length of the blade.
 You can pack any kind of knife in your checked bag.
 Just keep in mind that you must cover the knife with a secure wrapping material to avoid injuring anyone during the inspection.

 So instead of packing a pocket knife in your suitcase, consider packing a small kitchen knife or paring knife.
 These types of knives are permitted in checked luggage.